Welcome to the Monica Warner Award

 The Monica Warner award was established in 2009 by Novartis to commemorate the life and work of Monica Warner as a driving force in the neuroendocrine tumor (NET) community.
 As a nutritionist, Monica was dedicated to addressing the dietary needs of carcinoid patients.
 Her deep empathy for NET patients and her passion to serve the community throughout her lifetime made her a true everyday NET hero.

 A pioneer in NET patient support

 Monica Warner was a dedicated and passionate supporter of patients and caregivers throughout her lifetime.
 As a nutritionist, she worked closely with the NET community, engaging with patients, family caregivers, and physicians.
-Her deep empathy and passion to serve patients who have neuroendocrine tumors drove her to foster and organize lasting resources and support groups that continue to help people today.
+Her deep empathy and passion to serve patients who have NETs drove her to foster and organize lasting resources and support groups that continue to help people today.
 Monica served as Director of Development and Research Coordinator for the Carcinoid Cancer Foundation (CCF) in White Plains, New York.
 She was also a member of the foundation’s Board of Directors.
 Monica truly embodied what it means to be an everyday NET hero.